- Custom design with integrated cables, controller, and battery plus regenerative braking

 - Control system and mid-drive sensors mounted below bottom bracket, exposed to rocks, curbs and elements

-- Only available in high step frame, may be difficult or inconvenient for some to mount
+- Only available in high step frame, may be difficult or inconvenient for some to mount, relatively expensive

 The Polaris Vector offers a unique combination of efficiency and power.
 On the one hand, you’ve got a 450 Watt brushless geared hub motor paired with ~30 Volts of power which is actually quite powerful.
 On the other hand, you’ve got regenerative braking paired with a fancy control system designed to limit top speed and extend range.
 In my time riding this bike I felt a bit underwhelmed with the torque and peppiness but that’s a design decision Polaris made on purpose.
 The computer system is striving for efficiency and trying to deliver a smooth ride.

 The Vector weighs just 53lbs including the battery pack which mounts and locks right into the down tube.
 This keeps the center of gravity low and makes the bike easy to handle, carry and park.
 It rides quiet and the sprung seat and front shock smooth out minor bumps in the road so the overall experience is peaceful.
 The battery pack on this bike doesn’t rattle around compared with the plastic tray styles used on the other models Polaris offers like the Strive or Meridian.